-Trail Blazers Earn Two-Seed, First-Round Bye In 2018 Summer League Tournament | Portland Trail Blazers
+Trail Blazers Enter Summer League Tournament As Two-Seed, Face Hawks Thursday Night | Portland Trail Blazers

 Thanks to a perfect 3-0 record in the preliminary round of the 2018 Las Vegas Summer League, the Portland Trail Blazers enter tournament play as the two-seed and will face the winner of Hawks vs. Pacers Thursday night at Thomas & Mack Center on the campus of UNLV.

-Four other teams — the Nuggets, Rockets, Lakers and Suns — finished the preliminary round with 3-0 records, though the Trail Blazers earned the two-seed thanks to tiebreakers determined by “quarter-points” and point differential.
+Four other teams — the Nuggets, Rockets, Lakers and Suns — finished the preliminary round with a 3-0 record, though the Trail Blazers earned the two-seed thanks to tiebreakers determined by “quarter-points” and point differential.
+The Lakers earned the one-seed, setting up a potential rematch of the 2017 Las Vegas Summer League tournament final, which the Lakers won 110-98.
+Both the Trail Blazers and Lakers get first-round byes as the tournament’s top seeds.

 The tournament begins!
 Check out the #NBASummer bracket!